samlinux/hsc-sawtooth/readme.md

+# Hyperledger sawtooth docker test environment
-# Create Dockerfile for sawtooth 1.0.5
+## Create Dockerfile for sawtooth 1.0.5

-This is a docker based sawtooth playground for the Hyperledger Study Circel.
+This is a docker based sawtooth playground for the Hyperledger Study Circle.

 [the example is based on the official documentation 1.0.5](https://sawtooth.hyperledger.org/docs/core/releases/1.0.5/app_developers_guide/ubuntu.html#installing-sawtooth)